 Expand each section below to learn more about the program.

-- Provide a venue for early-career professionals to meet and learn from regional leaders.
+- Provide a venue for professionals to engage with and learn from regional leaders.

-- Connect early-career professionals to build connections and share professional knowledge and experience.
+- Facilitate relationship building for professionals in order to expand their networks and share professional knowledge and experience.

-- Exposure to leaders in the Greater Richmond Region.
+- Intimate conversations with a dynamic line-up of leaders in the Greater Richmond Region.

 - Understanding of the complexity and variance of career paths.

-- Facilitated reflection and exploration of own career trajectory
+- Facilitated reflection and exploration of own personal and professional development

 Participation is limited.
 To apply, you must:

-- Be an early-career professional (2-7 years) with a desire to grow your career and be more actively engaged in the Richmond community.
+- Be an emerging leader (<10 years of experience) with a desire to grow personally and professionally be more actively engaged in the Richmond community.